Craftsman Concrete Floors

 Residential Polished Concrete Floors

-How Do You Make Polished Concrete Less Slippery?
+How can I Make my Polished Concrete Less Slippery?

 In high slip-hazard spaces such as locker rooms, public bathrooms, and business entryways, it’s vital to do everything possible to maximize your concrete floor’s grip.
 Here are a few tips: